Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Literature review

 \section{Literature review}

 The integration of BEBs into public transportation networks has been the subject of extensive research, particularly concerning scheduling and charging strategies to optimize their operational efficiency.
-Various studies have explored different approaches to address the challenges associated with BEB deployment, focusing on minimizing costs, optimizing scheduling, and managing charging infrastructure.
+Various studies have explored different approaches to address the challenges associated with BEB deployment, focusing on minimizing costs, optimizing scheduling, and managing charging infrastructure. \citet{perumal2022electric} provided a thorough review on BEB scheduling problems. \cref{literature_comparison} presents a summary of related studies.
+To the best of the authors' knowledge, this is the first study that simultaneously optimizes vehicle and charging schedules for a mixed fleet of BEBs and DBs, determines the optimal fleet composition, and incorporates both garages and terminal stations as charging locations.
+The model also accounts for multiple recharging options, station capacity constraints, various charger types (fast and slow), and the feasibility of partial charging.
+Additionally, the proposed CG heuristic enhances scalability, enabling the efficient solution of large-scale case studies.